How to Prove Dental Malpractice

 What is a No Win No Fee dental claim?

 No Win No Fee* dental negligence claims minimise any financial risk that comes from making a claim.
-We will never guarantee a claim will have a positive outcome.
 Moreover, without a conditional agreement, you may face a hefty legal bill for both yours and your opponent’s legal costs.
-Ouch.

 At The Medical Negligence Experts, we handle claims under a No Win No Fee* basis.
-If you win your claim then your opponent pays your legal costs and you pay us a success** fee.
-You will not have to pay us a penny in legal fees if your claim is unsuccessful.
+If you win your claim then your opponent pays the majority of the legal costs and you pay us a success** fee.
+You will not have to pay us anything if your claim is unsuccessful.

-Even better, an insurance policy covers your opponent’s legal costs.
+An insurance policy covers your opponent’s legal costs.
 We can help you secure an After The Event policy (ATE) if you don’t have one already.
-No Win No Fee dental claims are a strong way to access quality legal support without facing financial hardship.
+No Win No Fee dental claims are a strong way to access legal support without facing financial hardship.

 How does a dental negligence claim work?

 The first step in your successful compensation claim for dental negligence is to contact The Medical Negligence Experts.
-One of our legal advisors will ask you questions about the circumstances around your injury claim.
-In turn, they’ll assess whether, in their dental professional opinion, there are good prospects of success.
-Whatever their recommendation, we’ll work with you so you can make the right choice.
+One of our agents will ask you questions about the circumstances around your injury claim.
+They will then pair you with a solicitor who will, in turn, assess whether you have a potential claim.
+Whatever their recommendation, they will work with you so you can make the right choice.

-If you decide to proceed, we will help you collect the evidence necessary to prove your claim.
-Then, we’ll request your practitioner accepts responsibility and pay an appropriate amount of compensation.
+If you decide to proceed, the solicitor we match you with will help you collect the evidence necessary to prove your claim.
+Then, they will request your practitioner accepts responsibility and pay an appropriate amount of compensation.
 The majority of dental negligence cases settle without going to court.

 There is usually some negotiation around the amount of compensation.
-However, our capable lawyers can advise on what a reasonable settlement is.
+However, the solicitors we work with can advise on what a reasonable settlement is.
 Because we account for your injury and compare it with previous cases.
 Then, we can recommend if it’s in your best interests to settle or refer the matter to the courts.

 **This fee is a percentage of compensation both sides agree on at the start of your application.